The64thGamer/cheeseepedia/content/ufc3kg265a7komik/content.md

 ### APS Files

-The show was part of the {{< wiki-link "1990-1992 APS Floppy Cases" >}}, being the third tape known to have been made using APS.
+The show was part of the [1990-1992 APS Floppy Cases], being the third tape known to have been made using APS.

 #### Floppy Disk Labels